Photos are available in the DATE 2024 Gallery.

 • Umit Ogras, University of Wisconsin - Madison, US

-• Ozcan Ozturk, Bilkent University, TR
+• Ozcan Ozturk, Sabanci University, TR

 • Mazen Saghir, American University of Beirut, LB